yuvalha96/BeSafeHackathon2025/README.md

 - **Frontend**:
   - The React application provides a simple interface with a button that, when clicked, fetches and displays a random duck from the library.
-  - Click the "Get Random Duck" button to retrieve a random duck from the database and display its details on the screen.

 - **Backend**:
   - The Express server exposes the following API endpoints for managing the duck data: